Why I ❤ The Future of Web Design Conference & How It Changed My Life

 This article was originally written for the Future of Web Design (FOWD) blog in 2013.
 It was about a wonderful experience I had in 2009 at the conference in New York.
-Sadly, there blog no longer exists and therefore neither does this article.
+Sadly, their blog no longer exists and therefore neither does this article.
 I decided to repost it here because over the past several weeks I’ve had many reminders of this experience.
 I will apologize ahead of time for the grammar and syntax.

 Hi my names Rodrigo and I’m a hybrid, unicorn, life hacker person.
 I’ve had the pleasure of working in the Startup, Non-Profit and Corporate worlds doing a variety of things from design to biz dev.
 I did go to school for fine arts & graphic design even though I wasn’t quite sure what graphic design was when I decided to major in it.
 I just knew it was sorta art related and since I grew up drawing because my mom use to draw when I was a kid I thought this could be cool.